 7. FDA.
 Orphan Drug Designations and Approvals.
 Available at https://www.accessdata.fda.gov/scripts/opdlisting/oopd/

 8. Orphanet Journal of Rare Diseases.
 Using four decades of FDA orphan drug designations to describe trends in rare disease drug

 development: substantial growth seen in development of drugs for rare oncologic, neurologic, and pediatric-onset diseases.

 Sid brings 20 years of experience in pharma sales, marketing and management consulting.
 He partners with pharmaceutical industry clients at various levels and functions (brand team, medical affairs, clinical development, regulatory, product development) to…

-Andy is a Consultant at EVERSANA MANAGEMENT CONSULTING with a background in chemistry, chemical engineering and life sciences consulting.
-Prior to joining EVERSANA, Andy was a consultant at EQUITAS Life Sciences, where he helped…
+Andy is an Engagement Manager at EVERSANA MANAGEMENT CONSULTING with a background in chemistry, chemical engineering and life sciences consulting.
+Prior to joining EVERSANA, Andy was a consultant at EQUITAS Life Sciences, where he…

 Dianna Cohen is a Principal at EVERSANA™ MANAGEMENT CONSULTING, with more than 17 years of life sciences experience in marketing, consulting, and strategy.
 She specializes in helping life science clients across different areas of…